 You can take a boat tour from Kaleici marina and go to the Konyaaltı Beach, Falezler, Katilacak, Lower Düden Waterfall, as well as other towns such as Kemer, Side, and Alanya.

-There is a small beach next to the harbor, behind the cliffs, called Mermerli Beach, where you can swim and it is packed with sunbeds during the summer.
-You can view the beach from a balcony made of glass on the observation terrace in Kecili Park.
+There is a small beach next to the harbor, behind the cliffs, called Mermerli Beach, where you can swim and rent sunbeds during the summer.
+The beach cen be viewed from a balcony made of glass on the observation terrace in Kecili Park.

 Kaleici is located on the cliff and Kaleici Panoramic Elevator connecting the harbor and the street are popular for tourists.
 This glass elevator offers stunning views of Antalya Bay.